v8/v8.dev/src/docs/torque.md

 #### Class types

 Class types make it possible to define, allocate and manipulate structured objects on the V8 GC heap from Torque code.
 Each Torque class type must correspond to a subclass of HeapObject in C++ code.
-In order to minimize the expense of maintaining boilerplate object-accessing code between V8’s C++ and Torque implementation, the Torque class definitions are used to generate the required C++ object-accesing code whenever possible (and appropriate) to reduce the hassle of keeping C++ and Torque synchronized by hand.
+In order to minimize the expense of maintaining boilerplate object-accessing code between V8’s C++ and Torque implementation, the Torque class definitions are used to generate the required C++ object-accessing code whenever possible (and appropriate) to reduce the hassle of keeping C++ and Torque synchronized by hand.

 ```grammar
 ClassDeclaration :